pablo14/data-science-live-book/readme.md

 <br>

 #### Why a _live book_?
-Hopefully this book barerly has an end, it will be updated periodically.
+Hopefully this book barely has an end, it will be updated periodically.
 Next planned chapter is a case study in predictive modeling.
 And you can contribute! below the github link.

 <br>